kensanata/gridmapper/README.md

 ------------------------

-Let's assume you want to add *wells* as variants of *statues* to Gridmapper.
-How would you about it?
+Let's assume you want to add *wells* as variants of *statues* to Gridmapper – and let's assume this had not yet been implemented.
+How would you do it?

 Step 1: Find the SVG definition of a statue and add the SVG you want right next to it.
 Where to learn about SVG?
 Personally, I usually just